perspectivedev/cheatsheet/cheatsheet.md

-# Intial Install of .Net6 core in your Terminal (CLI)
+# Initial Install of .Net6 core in your Terminal (CLI)
 ```csharp
     dotnet tool install --global dotnet-ef
 ```